WHAT IS PRODUCT PLACEMENT AND HOW IS IT USED?

 A VARIETY OF PRODUCTS (SARCASTICALLY) PLACED IN WAYNES WORLD

-Rock ‘n’ Roll classic Wayne’s World was one of the first movies to show genuine product placements in satirical fashion.
+Rock ‘n’ Roll classic Wayne’s World was one of the first movies to show genuine product placements in a satirical fashion.

 At the apex of the movie, there is a scene showing the protagonists Garth and Wayne engaging in a series of product placements which comically break the 4th wall with the characters holding up the product and smiling in an exaggerated, sarcastic manner.